khanson679/khanson679.github.io/index.md

 I received a BA from Michigan State University in 2014, where I majored in linguistics and Japanese, with a minor in computer science.
 After graduating, I worked for four years as an assistant English teacher in Japan through the [JET Programme][jet].
 I've also created some free [Japanese language education materials][jp].

 My research focuses on computational syntax.
-I use subregular formal languages to understand the formal restrictions on long-distance syntactic phenomena, especially case and agreement.
+I am studying syntactic dependencies such as case and agreement from the perspective of computational complexity in order to understand their locality properties, range of formal variation, and how they can be learned from positive data.
 I am also interested in Japanese linguistics.

 Some other interests of mine include: music (piano, [marimba][], music theory), physics & astronomy, operating systems, typography, cognitive psychology, and European history.